 Comic Archive: This comics portal contains three collections.
 The first two include my two longest running published comic strip series (and there are many comics here to read).
-A third collection provides examples of my best developed comic ideas.
+A third collection provides examples of my best developed comic ideas, epsecially the very end of my life as a comic artist.
 This last collection intends to put my varied (and inconsistent) output in best light.

 Confused people say the darnest things: Profiles in Confusion celebrate differently-abled thinkers, and you either find these strips puzzling or absurdly funny.
-There are very few agnostics when it comes to my work.
-These comics ran in a local college paper and replaced the blender kitty strip in all but name.
-They were faster to make, and in some cases the picture came before the caption.
+My experimentation might be regarded as an attempt to cast off the taint of a “gag artist” by re-conceptualizing the gag.
+There are very few agnostics when it comes to this work.
+Profiles replaced the Blender Kitty strip in all but name.

 (2005-2006) Archive 1, Archive 2, Archive 3, Archive 4, Archive 5

 (2006-2007) Archive 6, Archive 7, Archive 8, Archive 9

 (2007-2008) Archive 10, Archive 11, Archive 12, Archive 13, Archive 14